Ciber: Founding

+Stevenson and Ciber's other co-founders established the company Ciber to provide specialized, technical assistance, offering contract computer software and hardware consulting services.
+Its early clients included organizations that lacked internal resources or technical expertise to use computers in their day-to-day operations.
+As the business use of computers increased, the demand for outside service firms who could implement and support new systems.

 Although Ciber entered the business of computer consulting services at a relatively early time, the company's physical and financial growth did not mirror the growth of its industry.
 Ciber grew at a modest pace initially, then embraced a new business strategy during the mid-1980s that ignited prolific growth.
 Stevenson watched over Ciber during both of the company's two eras, heading the company during its contrastingly slower period of growth and leading the charge during its decided rise during the 1990s.

 During Ciber's inaugural year of business, Stevenson served as the company's vice-president in charge of recruiting and managing the fledgling firm's technical staff, a post he would occupy until November 1977, when he was named Ciber's chief executive officer after the tragic accidental death of the CEO and Co-founder, Richard L. Ezinga.
 From late 1977 into the 1990s, Stevenson was responsible for all of Ciber's operations.
 At first, Stevenson and the two other co-founders targeted their consulting services exclusively to the automotive industry, establishing Ciber's first office in the hotbed of automotive production in the United States, Detroit, Michigan.
 Ciber did not remain wedded to the automotive industry for long, however.
 A few short years after its formation, Ciber began tailoring its services to the oil and gas industry as well, a move that occurred at roughly the same time as the company's geographic expansion.
 Two years after the company opened its doors in Detroit, an office in Phoenix was opened.
 A year later, in 1977, an office was established in Houston.
 A Denver office was opened in 1979, followed by the opening of a Dallas office in 1980 and an Atlanta office in 1987.
 The following year, Ciber relocated its corporate headquarters to Englewood, Colorado.
 While executive officers circulated throughout Ciber's Englewood facility, the company embarked on the most prolific growth period in its history to that point.